microsoft/atlas-design/site/src/atomics/aspect-ratio.md

 <div class="width-100 padding-xxs">
 	<img
 		class="aspect-ratio-1-1"
-		alt="An example image use to show an aspect ratio of 1 by 1" src="~/src/scaffold/media/aspect-ratio-square.png"
+		alt="An example image with an aspect ratio of 1 by 1" src="~/src/scaffold/media/aspect-ratio-square.png"
 	/>
 </div>
 <div class="width-200 padding-xxs">
 	<img
-		class="aspect-ratio-16-9"
+		class="aspect-ratio-2-1 object-fit-cover"
-		alt="An example image use to show an aspect ratio of 16 by 9" src="~/src/scaffold/media/aspect-ratio-16-9.png"
+		alt="An example image resized to an aspect ratio of 2 by 1" src="~/src/scaffold/media/aspect-ratio-16-9.png"
 	/>
 </div>